icon for divorce

 I’ve been served with an application for nullity, what should I do?

 If you have been served with an Initiating application seeking a declaration of nullity, you can file (and serve) a Response to initiating application (Family law).
-You must also file an affidavit setting out any facts you (the respondent) rely upon in opposing the application for nullity.
+You must also file an Affidavit – Family law and child support setting out any facts you (the respondent) rely upon in opposing the application for nullity.

 For more information about filing a response, see the Response to initiating application kit (Family law).